streamoid/SimilarSdkAndroid/README.md

-# PiQAlike Android
+# SimilarSDK Android

 [![N|Solid](http://www.streamoid.com/images/logo.png)](http://www.streamoid.com/)

-This repository contains binary distributions of PiQAlike Android framework.
+This repository contains binary distributions of SimilarSDK Android framework.

-If you have any questions, comments, or issues related to PiQAlike, Please contact the team by emailing support@streamoid.com.
+If you have any questions, comments, or issues related to SimilarSDK, Please contact the team by emailing support@streamoid.com.

-### PiQAlike
+### SimilarSDK

-PiQAlike is an Android framework for visual search recommendations in fashion.
-PiQAlike framework provided by Streamoid Technologies lets you seemlessly integrate visual search feature into your native android applications
+SimilarSDK is an Android framework for displaying vendor products list based on configuration.
+SimilarSDK framework provided by Streamoid Technologies lets you seemlessly integrate visual search feature into your native android applications

-- what is visual search in fashion ?
-- That perfect summer dress you saw in a magazine or those shoes that the woman was wearing at the coffee shop this morning.
-Just take a photo and find similar products in your app using PiQAlike SDK.

 ### Installation